-Similar to Jessie's choice in late Chapter 4, the choice made to Biggs while climbing the Sector 7 Pillar doesn't have any obvious consequences that we're aware of.
+Similar to Jessie's choice in late Chapter 4, the choice made to Biggs while climbing the Sector 7 Pillar doesn't have any obvious consequences.
 Simply select whichever you prefer.

 Early on in FF7 Remake Chapter 14, you'll meet a party member in the garden of Aerith's house and see a small cutscene.
 The in-game Play Log will title this the "Chapter 14 Resolution' scene, and will actually record how many of the three possible options you've seen.
 So in a manner not unlike the Gold Saucer date scene in the original game, this scene is the consequence of what you've done in the game up to this point so far.

 Tifa, Aerith, and even Barret all have scenes here.
 The main factor that determines which scene you'll see is how many quests you completed with Tifa in Chapter 3, how many quests you did with Aerith in Chapter 8, and finally which girl you checked in on first at the start of Chapter 10 in the sewer.